morgante/pastley/README.md

-Node Pack
+Pastley
 ===

-This is a simple skeleton for rapidly building a node.js application.
+This is a simple pastebin app made in 1 hour for ArabNet 2013.